mojafari/IDEALFall2026/00_Getting_Started/README.md

 Modify the program to:

 - Print a custom message before takeoff.
+- Check the battery before flying.
 - Change the amount of time the drone remains in the air.
-- Print the battery level.
 - Add one safe movement command.
 - Print a message when the flight is complete.